daithimarkham/Pands-Problem-Set/README.md

 Next I entered a statement which outputs today's date and time: now = datetime.datetime.now()

 I was having trouble writing code for the st, nd, rd and th.
 I searched a number of sites where I found information and code which enabled me to write code to output this.
-I wrote an if if, elif and else statements to achieve this.
+I wrote an if, elif and else statements to achieve this.
 This is as follows;

 day_month = int(now.strftime("%d"))
 if day_month in (1,2,3):